 Check forecasts and plan your route carefully.
 In bad weather, major roads are more likely to be cleared and gritted.
 Allow plenty of time for potential hold-ups.
 The Met Office provides up to date forecasts, and issues warnings when severe weather is likely.

 If you do get caught in bad weather, follow these steps to minimise the dangers.

 Slow right down: if visibility is poor or the road is wet or icy, it will take you longer to react to hazards and you should reduce your speed accordingly.
 Take corners very slowly, and reduce speed further if your view of the road ahead is obscured.
 Always stay well within the speed limit and look out for temporary speed limit signs.
 Never speed up suddenly if fog seems to have cleared.
 Fog can be patchy and you may suddenly re-enter it.

 Maintain a safe gap behind the vehicle in front: the gap between you and the vehicle in front is your braking space in a crisis.
 In wet conditions you should leave four seconds, and in ice or snow, drop right back as much as possible.
-Stopping distances are double in the wet, and can be ten times greater in icy weather.
-Never hang on someone else's taillights.
-This can provide a false sense of security and mean you're not fully focused on the road.
+Stopping distances are double in the wet, and can be 10 times greater in icy weather.
+Never hang on someone else's tail lights.
+This can provide a false sense of security and mean you're not fully focussed on the road.